evanrubel/mimic-swin/README.md

 # mimic-swin

-The code base for ``Towards Improved Automated Diagnosis of Cardiopulmonary Conditions in Chest Radiographs".
+The code base for Towards Improved Automated Diagnosis of Cardiopulmonary Conditions in Chest Radiographs.